 You might also be interested in:

-Before taking the plunge and hiring a full-time domestic worker, employers should consider all costs involved – from salaries to medical insurance – as well as the alternatives available.
+Before taking the plunge and hiring a full-time domestic helper, employers should consider all costs involved – from salary to medical insurance – as well as the alternatives available.

 Hiring a live-in foreign domestic worker (FDW) costs at least S$15,000 a year including upfront, one-off charges.
 Although it could be a big amount, FDWs should not bear any of the costs, which lead to indebtedness and are unfair.
-Having a part-time domestic helper can be much cheaper, though many employers still opt for hiring a full-time domestic worker given the range of benefits, particularly for families with children or elderly.
+Having a part-time maid can be much cheaper, though many employers still opt for hiring a full-time domestic helper given the range of benefits, particularly for families with children or elderly.